 Subjects in the Health and Physical Education Faculty

 Years 7 and 8 students participate in three lessons of HPE per week – two practical and one theory.
 They experience a variety of physical contexts to develop a very wide range of practical skills.

 These units include:

 - water games, artistic swimming and lifesaving.

 In theory lessons, students explore adolescent health issues and participate in learning experiences to enhance their personal development.
-Some of the issues include alcohol and drug use/misuse, sexual and mental health issues and healthy nutritional habits.
+Some of the focus areas include alcohol and other drugs, mental health and wellbeing, respectful relationships and food and nutrition.